ntamas/cl1/doc/cmdline/index.rst

     with hash marks (``#``) or percentage signs (``%``) are considered as comments and they are silently ignored.

-If Cluster ONE fails to recognise the input format of your file, feel free to specify it using the ``--input-format`` command line option.
+If ClusterONE fails to recognise the input format of your file, feel free to specify it using the ``--input-format`` command line option.

 References
 ==========

-If you use results calculated by Cluster ONE in a publication, please cite the following reference:
+If you use results calculated by ClusterONE in a publication, please cite the following reference:

 ..
 [1] Nepusz T, Yu H, Paccanaro A: Detecting overlapping protein complexes